Perfect for music fans as well as families

 A cafe and much more: one-of-a-kind music collection

 If you're interested in enjoying breakfast (from 8:30am), a mid-morning break or late afternoon drink, you can head to the Hard Rock Cafe and enjoy an espresso with a brioche, croissant or cocktail at the coffee bar and lounge just inside its doors.
 Tables set outside under the portico are the perfect location to take in the atmosphere of historical Florence, as well as people-watch, when the weather permits.
-If you want to make sure you can sit down and eat a Rocker's Breakfast, check out the menu options and book your table here.
+If you want to make sure you can sit down and eat a Rocker's Breakfast, check out the menu options and book your table on the Fork here.